 The PPM protocol is used to output PPM on the trainer port.
 It will disable all radio transmission.
-PPM is useful for connecting to simulators, or other radio-modules that plug into the trainer port.
+The PPM protocol is useful for connecting to simulators, or other radio-modules that plug into the trainer port.
 The Fixed ID has no effect, and there is no binding associated with this protocol.